Last Updated on December 17, 2021

 If this can be measured, it should reach an internal temperature of 145F / 63c.
 For more on this, check out this guide to steaks (including fish) when you’re pregnant and also a pregnant woman’s guide to fine dining and eating in restaurants, too.

-If you want to increase your intake of healthy fish and seafood when you’re pregnant, you might also like:
+If you want to increase your intake of healthy seafood and fish during pregnancy, you might also like:

 - This ultimate guide to tuna when you’re pregnant, as it’s a fish you should take notice of when it comes to mercury